cormas/cormas/docs/robot-forager.md

 2. Minerals that can be located in those cells
 3. Robots that move across the cells and collect minerals

+The complete implementation can be found in our [robot-forager-model](https://github.com/cormas/robot-forager-model/tree/main/src/RobotForager-Model) repository.

 ![](_media/robot-forager/0-example-space.png)

 To make the model description more precise: